Carolina Chickadee Poecile carolinensis

 Ogden (1991) noted that one reported from south Jacksonville on 10 January 1991 was the only in the entire state that winter, as was the case with one reported 2 November 1997 (Wamer, 1998).
 A single bird was then reported 7 April 1998 (Pranty, 1998); that bird apparently wintered at Noel Wamer’s home beginning 10 January that year (Rowan, 1998).

-During the last irruption year, reliable places to find them were about 1/2 mile from the gate at Kingsley Plantation, Little Talbot Island State Park, and the Pumpkin Hill State Park parking lot.
-The most recent report is from 19 November 2016, where two were observed in the Cary State Forest on Jacksonville’s west side, and another on 27 October 208 from Huguenot Memorial Park.
+During the last winter irruption in 2012-2013, reliable places to find them were about 1/2 mile from the gate at Kingsley Plantation, Little Talbot Island State Park, and the Pumpkin Hill Creek Preserve State Park parking lot.
+Recent reports include one from 19 November 2016, where two were observed in the Cary State Forest on Jacksonville’s west side, and another on 27 October 208 from Huguenot Memorial Park.
 I recall finding the one at Huguenot in the paved parking lot along the family beach area; I was out that morning taking pictures with my cousin Tom when we happened upon the bird.

 White-breasted Nuthatch Sitta carolinensis

 White-breasted Nuthatch is one of several species that used to breed in Duval County and has since been extirpated.
 As early as 17 April 1930 two adults were noted as feeding young; subsequent breeding records include 2-27 March 1931 where a nest with five eggs was observed.
 Grimes and Shannon collected the eggs as specimens (Stevenson & Anderson, 1994).